 As with many types of stress in our lives, oxidative stress can be beneficial in low amounts but detrimental in high amounts.
 In low amounts, oxidative stress stimulates our cells to produce their own internal antioxidants to protect themselves and repair damage to their DNA.
 In high amounts, oxidative stress activates systems inside cells that cause them to kill themselves rather than continue to grow and divide in a damaged or mutated manner.
-In very high amounts, oxidative stress can overwhelm these repair mechanisms and cellular suicide systems and lead to survival of damaged cells with faulty DNA, that then go on to divide, grow, and form cancerous tumors.
+When present In very high amounts, oxidative stress can overwhelm these repair mechanisms and cellular suicide systems and lead to the survival of damaged cells with faulty DNA.
+These damaged cells then go on to divide, grow, and form cancerous tumors.

 In the effort to prevent cancer, our jobs are to keep our cells supplied with plenty of the building blocks to make these internal antioxidants and to reduce exposure to oxidative stressors, as we’re able.
 In a world that is chock full of these stressors – chemical pollution, UV light, ionizing radiation, cigarette smoke, inflammation, and excessive calories – it’s also best for us to ingest a high volume of antioxidants through our food.
 Luckily for us, the foods that are high in antioxidants are also delicious.